 You will fail the test, with the test being terminated, if you:

+At the end, the testing officer will tell you whether or not you have passed the test.
+They will also go over any errors you made so you can correct them.
 If you pass the test, you will have earned your full licence.
 The testing officer will keep your restricted licence and you will be given an interim full licence.
 This temporary licence is valid for 21 days and must be carried with you when you drive.
 Your full photo driver licence will be mailed to you.
+If you don’t receive your new photo driver licence within that 21-day period, you should call the NZ Transport Agency’s driver licensing contact centre on 0800 822 422.
+If you fail the test, the testing officer will return your restricted licence to you.